 Use the Stars

 To use the stars to figure out which directions you are going, you will first need to understand a few basic constellations.
 Most people know what the big dipper is, but if not, it looks similar to a big cup with a handle in the sky.
-If you follow the farthest right edge of this cup directly upwards, you will be able to identify the north star, and you know by following it, you are going north.
+If you follow the farthest right edge of this cup directly upwards, you will be able to identify the north star, and you know by following it, that you are going north.

 Use a Watch